yaparnehir/Predicting_Happiness/README.md

 ### Key questions

-- What factors determine **Happines** of a country measured as an average over its population?
+- What factors determine **Happiness** of a country measured as an average over its population?
 - What is the relative importance of economic factors vis-a-vis social factors in this regard?
 - Does inequality affect happiness?